 - 1. Scientific Summary: Clearly and succinctly outline the milestone-based specific aims and anticipated outcomes based on go/no-go criteria.
-Include a brief description of the proposed research plan and how it aligns with CURE Epilepsy's mission which seeks to find a cure for epilepsy by accelerating research by leaps rather than by incremental steps (1 1⁄2-page maximum). - 2.
+Include a brief description of the proposed research plan and how it aligns with the intent of this funding mechanism (1 1⁄2-page maximum). - 2.
 Proof-of-concept data: Data demonstrating a) the validity of the approach and b) preliminary data showing the value of the entity being developed must be presented.
 LOIs lacking this information will not be considered.